Draft-Bash/Client/TEAM.md

 ## Stephen Feddes
 Stephen Feddes is a basketball and fantasy sports enthusiast that is currently a Senior at Lewis University gradudating in May, 2023 pursuing degrees in computer science and data science.
 In the summer of 2023, he worked as web development intern at Urban Communications, an internet service provider in Oak Forest, Illinois.
 He is presently a developer for the Draftbash fantasy basketball mock draft simulator project.

+# Sprint 1 Improvements:
+Since sprint 1, Stephen has improved the security by gitignoring sensitive files that should only exist in the production environment.